Ask AI

 Run configuration allows providing parameters to jobs at the time they're executed.

-It's often useful to provide user-chosen values to Dagster jobs or Software-defined Assets at runtime.
+It's often useful to provide user-chosen values to Dagster jobs or asset definitions at runtime.
 For example, you might want to provide a connection URL for a database resource.
 Dagster exposes this functionality through a configuration API.

 Various Dagster entities (assets, ops, resources) can be individually configured.
 When launching a job that materializes (assets), executes (ops), or instantiates (resources) a configurable entity, you can provide run configuration for each entity.
 Within the function that defines the entity, you can access the passed-in configuration through the config parameter.
 Typically, the provided run configuration values correspond to a configuration schema attached to the asset/op/resource definition.
 Dagster validates the run configuration against the schema and proceeds only if validation is successful.